course-correction/elotype/readme.md

 The wire protocol is a simple binary protocol.
 The first byte is always `0x86` to indicate that the print job is in graphic mode.

 The following is repeated for each line of the graphic, containing a dot to be embossed.
 A line begins with a two-byte big endian vertical offset.
-Then, for each dor to be embossed in the line, a two-byte big endian horizontal offset is given.
+Then, for each dot to be embossed in the line, a two-byte big endian horizontal offset is given.
 The line is then terminated with `0xFF 0x0D`.
 And that's basically it.
 Representing this as an EBNF grammar yields the following:

 ```
 PrintCommand ::= '0x86' (LineCommand)+